Spring Section Descriptions

 After assignments are made it is important to note:

 - Changing sections is limited to open seats.
-Changes have to be made before the start of the third class day; the deadline to change your E&D section is Sunday, January 21st
+Changes must be approved prior to the start of the third class day; the deadline to change your E&D section is Tuesday, January 28th

-- All changes must be approved by the E&D Program Coordinator, no add/drop permissions in WebAdvisor are needed.
+- All changes must be approved by the E&D Administrative Specialist, no add/drop permissions in WebAdvisor are needed.

 - The standard add/drop policy, timing, and process does not apply to Exploration and Discovery.